 home | about PAO | contact

-For more than four decades, Photography at Oregon has brought photography exhibitions and lectures to the University of Oregon, Eugene, and Lane County, Oregon.
+Photography at Oregon has brought photography exhibitions and events to Eugene, and Lane County, Oregon, for 50 years.

 Photographer/attorney Gerald Robinson of Portland donated lighting and construction materials to transform a large broom closet on the museum's ground floor into an intimate gallery space.
 Shows were chosen and hung by a committee of students, faculty, and alumni.

-PAOG's monthly exhibits built a devoted following for a quarter of a century.
-When the museum administration eliminated the gallery space in favor of a gift shop in 1992, PAO continued to promote fine-art photography in other local venues.
+PAOG's monthly exhibits built a devoted following.
+Its acquisitions built the museum's photography collection.
+The museum eliminated the gallery space in favor of a gift shop in 1992, but PAO continued to exhibit fine-art photography in other local venues.

-2009-2012 PAO exhibits have been hosted by the Emerald Art Center in Springfield.
+2009-2014 PAO exhibits were hosted by the Emerald Art Center in Springfield.

 UO alumna and Lane Community College photography instructor Susie Morrill has chaired the PAO Committee for 25 years.